 All federal financial aid programs require an assessment of individual financial need.
 Need is determined by the ability of the parents, student, and/or spouse to contribute toward educational expenses.
-Students must complete the Free Application For Federal Student Aid (FAFSA), available at the Financial Aid Office, at guidance offices at area high schools and online at www.FAFSA.ed.gov.
-Renewal of aid is not automatic; and students must reapply each year.
+Students must complete the Free Application For Federal Student Aid (FAFSA), available at the Financial Aid Office, at guidance offices at area high schools, and online at www.fafsa.gov.
+Renewal of aid is not automatic; students must reapply each year.
 Students should apply as soon as possible after January 1st for the upcoming fall semester classes.

 Federal Pell Grant